Blockout – Review

 My Verdict:

 “This is a tough game and seems to be aimed towards more experience adventure gamers.
-However, I loved the concept of the game, and the ambient music and SFX immerses you into the game.
+However, I loved the concept of the game, and the intro music and SFX immerses you into the game.
 I just feel it could have been so much better if more story was included.
 I also felt the way you can only carry one coloured page at a time, meaning you have to go through each world twice, was a cheap way to prolong the game.
 I mean, who can’t carry two pages!”

 Rating: